mvught/JAMF-and-bputil/README.md

 ## Requirements
 * macOS 11 or higher
-* Mac with Apple T2 and M1 Security Chip
+* Mac with Apple T2 or M1 Security Chip
 * SAP Privileges
 * Volume Owner and Secure Token user